 The museum at Wat Phra Kaew is open from 09:00 to 17:00 every day.
 The museum is housed within a magnificent two storey building made from dark wood.

-The museum is very beautiful but it is not very well organised and there is little signage inside the museum, or apparent order to the display of artefacts, that give much indication as to what it is you are looking at.
+The museum is very beautiful but it is not very well organised and there is little signage inside, or apparent order to the display of artefacts, that give much indication as to what it is you are looking at.
 The museum hold an eclectic range of objects of different styles and ages.
 Much of what is on display appears to date from the era of the Lanna Kingdom (1292 to 1775) although some of the statues are clearly Khmer in origin and they may be older.

 The museum at Wat Phra Kaew also hold a number of artefacts from the 19th Century owned by the former Governor of Chiang Rai including his uniform, swords and what appears to be the china dining set from his official residence.

 - Wat Phra Kaew is located 1.6 km walking distance from the Chiang Rai Bus Terminal 1.